Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Sleeping Bear Dunes National Lakeshore

-Sleeping Bear Dunes National Lakeshore (Empire & Glen Arbor)
+Sleeping Bear Dunes (Empire & Glen Arbor)

 📍 Sleeping Bear Dunes Quick Facts